Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-This formula is very important for the further development in Section 2.
-Of course, we can also replace both $W_1$ and $W_2$ by $W$ associated with any left Haar weight $\varphi$.
+This formula is very important for the further development in Section~\ref{Section3}.
+Of course, we can also replace both $W_1$ and $W_2$ by~$W$ associated with any left Haar weight~$\varphi$.
 We will use both cases in the next section when we show that Haar weights are unique.
-In this section, we will use it (with $W$) to construct the antipode and to prove some more density results as we announced. \snl In order to use our formula, we need to consider the polar decomposition of the operators involved.
+In this section, we will use it (with~$W$) to construct the antipode and to prove some more density results as we announced.

+In order to use our formula, we need to consider the polar decomposition of the operators involved.